 Can a red tri color Australian Shepherd live in an apartment?

 It is quite possible to have a red tri color Australian Shepherd in an apartment, provided you commit to giving him the physical exercise he needs.
+Buying dog toys is an intelligent thing to do.
 If you work, that means getting up earlier to take the dog out long enough and coming home at noon for your lunch break.

 Otherwise, expect the dog to be depressed, not clean, adopt destructive behavior, etc.